Diagnosing your condition

 Side effects of a ketogenic diet may include dehydration, constipation, slowed growth because of nutritional deficiencies and a buildup of uric acid in the blood, which can cause kidney stones.
 These side effects are uncommon if the diet is properly and medically supervised.

 Following a ketogenic diet can be a challenge.
 Low-glycemic index and modified Atkins diets offer less restrictive alternatives that may still provide some benefit for seizure control.

 Potential future treatments

-Researchers are studying deep brain stimulation as a potential treatment for epilepsy.
-In deep brain stimulation, surgeons implant electrodes into a specific part of your brain.
+- Deep brain stimulation.
+In deep brain stimulation, surgeons implant electrodes into a specific part of your brain, typically your thalamus.
 The electrodes are connected to a generator implanted in your chest or the skull that sends electrical pulses to your brain and may reduce your seizures.

+- Responsive neurostimulation.
 Implantable, pacemaker-like devices that help prevent seizures are also under investigation.
-These responsive stimulation or "closed loop" devices analyze brain activity patterns to detect seizures before they happen and deliver an electrical charge or drug to stop the seizure.
+These responsive stimulation or closed loop devices analyze brain activity patterns to detect seizures before they happen and deliver an electrical charge or drug to stop the seizure.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.